Online news group needs to reach out

 This news analysis appeared Dec.
 16, 1998, in the Online Journalism Review.
 Here’s the version on the OJR site.

-The formation of an Online News Association, devoted to tacking thorny issues of ethics, credibility and credentials faced by Web journalists, fills a vast gap in the online news landscape.
+The formation of an Online News Association, devoted to tackling thorny issues of ethics, credibility and credentials faced by Web journalists, fills a vast gap in the online news landscape.

 What remains to be seen is whether they can translate that praiseworthy goal into a broad-based grassroots effort that includes not just senior executives but rank-and-file online journalists.